 - Deadlines will not be extended.
-If the qualifying Zonal Round Team does not submit the presentation by the deadline, then such team will be disqualified.
+If the qualifying Team does not submit the presentation by the deadline, then such Team will be disqualified.

-- It will be the responsibility of the Zonal Round Team Leader to ensure that if not all team members at least two (2) members of the Team are present for the competition presentations on the scheduled day.
-In the event of at least two (2) members not being present at the start of the presentation, the team will be disqualified.
+- It will be the responsibility of the Team Leader to ensure that if not all Team members at least 2 members of the Team are present for the presentations on the scheduled day.
+In the event of at least 2 members are present at the start of the presentation, the Team will be disqualified.

-- Shortlisted Zonal Round Teams will be assigned a mentor to guide them for their pitch/presentation.
+- Shortlisted Teams will be assigned a mentor to guide them for their pitch/presentation.

-- Teams will be allowed to make changes to the presentation submitted during the Zonal Round, however the teams cannot change the chosen case study.
+- Teams will be allowed to make changes to the presentation submitted during the Cohort Round, however the Teams cannot change the chosen case study.

-- The shortlisted Zonal Round Teams are only allowed to refine the solution and make cosmetic changes under the guidance of the mentor, with his/her permission.
-Major changes at this stage to the solution, approach, etc. are not allowed.
+- The shortlisted Teams will only be allowed to refine the solution and make cosmetic changes under the guidance of the mentor, with their permission.
+Major changes at this stage to the solution, approach, etc. will not be allowed.

-- Selected Zonal Round Teams will present the revised presentation to a judging panel, and will get twelve (12) minutes for presenting their idea, and eight (8) minutes for Q&A.
+- Shortlisted Teams will present the revised presentation to a judging panel, and will get 12 minutes for presenting their idea, and 8 minutes for Q&A.